carbonpanda/carbonpanda.github.io/_posts/2018-12-02-replacing-water-heater-switch-with-sonoff.md

 ## Add automation to the switch

-I want add following automation to the water heater:
+I want to add the following rules to the water heater:

 1. Turn on water heater from 8 pm to 11 pm.
 2. Turn off water heater after 30 min of usage from 11 pm to 8 pm.

-The following is the automations.yaml in Home Automation: (replace dot with dash)
+The following is the automations.yaml in Home Automation:

 ```
 - id: '001'